Understanding your renting agreement

 Rights in a joint tenancy agreement

-If you sign a joint agreement with another person or group of people, you have exactly the same rights and obligations as each other; you are all equally responsible for sticking to the conditions of the agreement.
+If you sign a joint tenancy agreement with another person or group of people, you have exactly the same rights and obligations as each other; you are all equally responsible for sticking to the conditions of the agreement.
 For example:

-- if one person doesn't pay their rent, the others will have to pay it for them.
-As a group, each of you is responsible for ensuring that the whole rent is paid
+- If one person doesn't pay their rent, the others will have to pay it for them.
+As a group, each of you is responsible for ensuring that the whole rent is paid.

-When an agreement runs out
+When a tenancy agreement runs out

 Some tenancy agreements are granted for a fixed-term, such as six months or one year.
 When the fixed-term ends one of two things will happen: